ycyr/fluent-bit-data-observability-platform/README.md

 **Reference Talk:**
 * [FluentCon 2021: Fluent Bit - Swiss Army Tool of Observability Data Ingestion](https://sched.co/iKok)
 * [Fluent Bit Prometheus Metrics Output Plugin](https://github.com/neiman-marcus/fluent-bit-out-prometheus-metrics)
+  * Note: fluent-bit-out-prometheus-metrics contains subset of the docker-compose environment found in this project.
+If you were to run both, there would be port conflicts with the pushgateway container.

 My hope is that the wider community will find this equally useful.